Feedback, complaints and your rights

 Patient Experience Programme

-The Patient Experience Programme supports NHS Scotland in developing ways to use patients’ experiences to inform service design and planning across the health service and drive improvement.
+The Patient Experience Programme supports NHS Scotland in developing ways to use patients’ experiences.
+This helps to inform service design and planning across the health service and drives improvement.

-As part of this, NHS Boards involve patients in providing feedback on their experiences of care through a range of ways including:
+As part of this, NHS health boards involve patients in providing feedback on their experiences of care.
+This is done through a range of ways, including:

 - local surveys

 In addition, there are 4 national experience surveys.
 These provide information on the quality of health and care services from the perspective of those using them.
 These national surveys allow NHS health boards to:

 - compare with other areas of Scotland